 MY DOG IS REACTIVE TO OTHER DOGS, IS HE SUITABLE FOR THE CLASS?

 Yes, the class is designed so that only one dog works at a given time.
-The other dogs are crated in the car or in another room.
+The other dogs are crated in the car.
 Your dog will not meet another dog in the class.